singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 This whole process was deterministic, as it will be on any other tree.
 A pre-order traversal always starts at the root and, from there, the path we take is entirely defined by the traversal.
 Therefore, two trees are identical if they have the same pre-order traversal.

 Now consider the subtree problem.
 If T2's pre-order traversal is a substring of T1's pre-order traversal, then T2's root element must be found in T1.
-If we do a pre-order traversal from this element in T1, we will follow an identical path toT2's traversal.
+If we do a pre-order traversal from this element in T1, we will follow an identical path to T2's traversal.
 Therefore, T2 is a subtree of T1.

 Implementing this is quite straightforward.
 We just need to construct and compare the pre-order traversals.